Transgender history in the United Kingdom

-This article addresses the history of transgender people across the British Isles in the United Kingdom, the British colonies and the Kingdom of England until the present day.
-Transgender people were historically recognised in the UK by varying titles and cultural gender indicators, such as dress.
-People dressing and living differently from their sex assignment at birth and contributing to various aspects of British history and culture have been documented from the 14th century to the present day.
-In the 20th century, advances in medicine, social and biological sciences and transgender activism have influenced transgender life in the UK.
+This article addresses the history of transgender people in the United Kingdom since its initial formation in 1707.
+Transgender people have been recognised in the UK by varying titles and cultural gender indicators, such as dress, and people living differently from their sex have contributed to various aspects of the history and culture of the country.
+Advances in medicine, social and biological sciences and transgender activism have all influenced transgender life in the UK today.